Zero-balance account review: Boost revenue integrity and lower cost-to-collect

 By taking the population of accounts that was isolated in the previous step and running it through this engine, you quickly highlight accounts where something looks fishy: The encounter has a charge for a high-cost drug, but not for the administration of it.
 The hip replacement patient wasn’t charged for the cost of the implantable device.
 Highlighting these anomalies, or “exceptions,” allows you to take the next step of verifying that they really are reimbursement opportunities.

-3. Identify accounts with dollars attached.
+3. Identify accounts with dollars attached

-4. Find the golden needles.
+4. Find the golden needles

 Once you have a list of encounters with reimbursement tied to them, how do you know where you should spend your limited resources to capture the most revenue?
 Essentially, for each of the zero-balance accounts that have revenue-capture potential, you must answer the question: Is this the right thing to do?

 We recommend creating a risk stratification profile to zero in on the accounts with the greatest compliance risk or revenue opportunity.
 For example, you might want to start with your most profitable service lines, or with the payers that have the tightest deadlines for timely filing.
+If you identify a population that’s large and has a simple resolution step, then consider utilizing Robotic Process Automation (RPA) as a tool to assist your limited resources.

 Just because an exception exists, it doesn’t necessarily mean there are dollars attached to it.

-5. Take action to recover and prevent.
+5. Take action to recover and prevent

 The beauty of the zero-balance account review is that it delivers financial benefit today and tomorrow.
-By running closed accounts through an analytics engine to identify exceptions, and then taking the appropriate resolution action (appeal, rebill, etc.) for each type of exception, you improve your collection rate and lower your cost-to-collect promptly.
+By running closed accounts through an analytics engine to identify exceptions, and then taking the appropriate resolution action (rebill, appeal, etc.) for each type of exception, you improve your collection rate and lower your cost-to-collect promptly.
 And by creating rules in your electronic health record system to flag exceptions as they occur, you can prevent those revenue leaks before the charge goes out the door.

 Improve charge assurance, patient and physician satisfaction, and mission achievement